Sreeram5678/Auto-Researcher-Paper-Tagger/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is proprietary software owned by Sreeram Lagisetty.
+All rights reserved.
+Commercial use requires explicit written permission.

 ## Acknowledgments